d4rken-org/sdmaid-se/PRIVACY_POLICY.md

 ### Query installed apps

+SD Maid has multiple features that require the `QUERY_ALL_PACKAGES` permission.
+The `QUERY_ALL_PACKAGES` permission allows SD Maid to retrieve the inventory of installed apps, i.e. know which apps you currently have installed on your device.

+Information about your installed apps is only processed locally on your device.

+Features that use this permission:
-SD Maid can show you which files belong to uninstalled applications.
+* The "CorpseFinder" feature can show you which files belong to uninstalled applications.
 To do this SD Maid needs to know which applications are currently installed.
-Retrieving the information about all currently installed applications requires the `QUERY_ALL_PACKAGES` permission.
-Information is processed locally on your device.
+* The "StorageAnalyzer" feature shows disk usage for each storage device (built-in, removable sdcard and mass storage devices).
+Divided into "app files", "user files" and "system data".
+SD Maid needs to know which apps you have installed to be able to show you how much space each of them occupies on a scanned storage.
+* The "AppCleaner" feature suggests files that can be deleted to gain more storage space.
+Each suggested file belongs to an installed app this requires knowing all installed apps.

 ### Accessibility service